AsimMitra/TicTacToeByAsimMitra/README.md

 # TicTacToeByAsimMitra
-It is tic tac toe,the gaming android application.It can be played as short time game.
+It is tic tac toe,the gaming android application.It can be played as short time game.This game is for two player.